 New Criticism is one of the frameworks I can use for analysis.
-The use of concrete and specific examples from the text itself to further strengthen our claim is still incorporated in the readings of the most literary critics today, no matter what theoretical perspective they are coming from (Tyson, 2006).
+The use of concrete and specific examples from the text itself to further strengthen our claim is still incorporated in the readings of most literary critics today, no matter what theoretical perspective they are coming from (Tyson, 2006).
 New Criticism’s battle cry is the “text itself.”
-This movement began with Richard’s Practical Criticism published in 1929 when he began to ask his students to study and interpret poems written by famous poets without revealing the authors (Kirszner and Mandell, 2004).
+This movement began with Richard’s Practical Criticism, published in 1929, when he started to ask his students to study and interpret poems written by famous poets without revealing the authors (Kirszner and Mandell, 2004).

 “You are being absurd, Laura [. . .].
 People like that don’t expect sacrifices from us.
 And it’s not very sympathetic to spoil everyone’s enjoyment as you’re doing now” (132-133).

 It appears like they are excused from everything since they are from the upper class.
 Doing a favor for the Scott family could “spoil everyone’s enjoyment.”
 They are considering the request as too petty for everyone to stop enjoying the garden party.

 The symbolism is apparent in the two families presenting the classes of the society at the same time serves as a point of irony.
 I saw that these families are contradictory, which provides the tension in the story.
 I think that it presented the difference between the situations of both the rich and the poor.
 The irony of having the Sheridan family, most especially Laura wearing her best dress and going to the wake of the family is highly ironic.
 The basket of leftovers is also a symbol of how the rich family perceives the poor Scott family.
 The leftovers from the very party which was already a sign of disrespect for the dead are, for me, additional expression of disrespect despite the intention of extending the so-called “help.”